kilon/Nireas/README.md

 Nireas is a theme manager for Pharo 4

-to install Nireas you need to have Pharo 4, then open workspace and type the following commands and then do it :
+to install Nireas you need to have Pharo 4, then open Configuration Browser from World Menu > Tools  and install the stable version.

-Metacello new
-baseline:'Nireas';
-repository:'github://kilon/Nireas:master';
-get.

-Metacello new
-baseline:'Nireas';
-repository:'github://kilon/Nireas:master';
-load.

-Then open World meny and go to System > Settings and in Appearance choose the Nireas theme.
+Then open World menu and go to System > Settings and in Appearance choose the Nireas theme.
 Then open World menu again and go to Ephestos > Nireas.

 Test Nireas on a clean image because it is experimental.
 Please report any